 In 1990, the Commission approved the construction of a 2-story, 7,334 square foot single-family residence on the bluff top, on a vacant lot (CDP 5-90-1041).
-After grading the building pad, development stopped.
-Subsequently, in 1995 in response to erosion problems caused by the abandonment of the development after the pad was constructed, unpermitted development occurred on the bluff face consisting of a drainline, minor fill and placement of sandbags for erosion control purposes.
-This development on the bluff face adversely impacted the El Segundo Blue butterfly's (Euphilotes bernardino allyni) habitat found on the property.
+After grading the building pad atop the bluff, pursuant to the approved permit, development stopped.
+Subsequently, in 1995, in response to erosion problems caused by the abandonment of the development after the building pad was constructed, unpermitted development occurred on the bluff face consisting of a drainline, minor fill and placement of sandbags for erosion control purposes.
+This unpermitted development on the bluff face adversely impacted the El Segundo Blue butterfly's (Euphilotes bernardino allyni) habitat found on the property.
 El Segundo blue butterfly is a Federally Listed endangered species.

-As a result of Commission enforcement action, in consultation with a resource specialist and the USFWS a restoration plan was developed and the applicant submitted an application for an amendment to the permit (CDP 5-90-1041-A2).
+As a result of Commission enforcement action, in consultation with a resource specialist and the USFWS, a restoration plan was developed and the applicant submitted an application for an amendment to the permit (CDP 5-90-1041-A2).
 The plan included planting of Coastal Buckwheat (Eriogonum parvifolium), other native vegetation to restore the butterfly habitat, and non-native plants to stabilize the bluff.
-The bluff face was divided into three areas: Zone A, B and C (see Exhibit No. 5).
-Zone A, located along the northern portion of the property, was required to be planted with 200 plants of Buckwheat because of the developments impact from erosion, and the minimum amount of non-native iceplant located in this area.
+The plan divided the bluff face into three areas: Zone A, B and C (see Exhibit No. 5).
+Zone A, located along the northern portion of the property, was required to be planted with 200 plants of Buckwheat because of the developments impact from erosion, and the minimum amount of nonnative iceplant located in this area.
 Zone B, located at the toe of the bluff, because of its relatively undisturbed nature, but lack of native Buckwheat, was required to be planted with only native annuals and perennials consistent with the approved plant list.
-Zone C, located along the upper and southern portion of the site, was heavily impacted by non-native iceplant.
+Zone C, located along the upper and southern portion of the site, was heavily impacted by nonnative iceplant.
 Non-native plants were to be removed from this zone.
 Zone C was allowed to remain in its existing state to protect the slope from further erosion.
-All planting was to be consistent with the submitted Habitat Enhancement and Erosion Control Plan, prepared by Dr. Rudi Mattoni and all native plants were to be protected through a monitoring and maintenance program as conditioned by amendment no. 2.
+All planting was to be consistent with the submitted Habitat Enhancement and Erosion Control Plan, prepared by Dr. Rudi Mattoni, and all native plants were to be protected through a monitoring and maintenance program as conditioned in amendment no. 2, and annual reports were to be submitted for a period of five years to ensure the success of the revegetation (the applicant has not submitted any reports regarding the landscape monitoring and maintenance).

-In December 1995, a third amendment to the permit was approved (CDP 5-90-1041-A3) for the construction of a four foot high retaining wall at the toe of the bluff, perimeter chainlink fencing, and swimming pool at the top of the bluff within the approved area of the single-family residence.
+In December 1995, a third amendment to the permit was approved (CDP 5-90-1041-A3) for the construction of a four foot high retaining wall along the perimeter of the property near the toe of the bluff, perimeter chain-link fencing along the eastern property line, and swimming pool at the top of the bluff within the approved area of the single-family residence.
+The amendment was found to be immaterial and would not adversely impact coastal resources or access.
+Furthermore, the wall was consistent with other permitted development in the surrounding area and would assist in the revegetation of the bluff.